 Bond and lease payment schedules appear in Note 5 of the Financial Statements.
 Note 7 explains the Other Postemployment Benefit (OPEB) Liability in detail.
-The State of Illinois has significantly underfunded post-retirement obligations, which has resulted in "pay as you go" funding.
+The state of Illinois has significantly underfunded post-retirement obligations, which has resulted in "pay as you go" funding.
 Employees and the College each contribute .5% of eligible salaries to the Comprehensive Health Insurance Plan (CIP), as required by the State.
 The OPEB liability represents the College's share of the CIP obligations estimated for Kaskaskia College retirees and dependents.
 This amount is approximately one-half of actuarially determined values.
 The other half of the liability is the responsibility of the state of Illinois.
 The College participates in post-retirement plans, but decisions regarding the plans are made at the state level.
-The decline in this liability in fiscal year 2023 and in fiscal year 2022 is due to changes in actuarial assumptions and the increase in the single discount rate used to measure the total OPEB liability, from 1.92% at June 30, 2021 to 3.69% at June 30, 2022.
+The increase of \$122,000 liability for fiscal year 2024 from fiscal year 2023 is immaterial to the financials as a whole.
+The decline in this liability in fiscal year 2023 and in fiscal year 2022 is due to strong earnings on the asset held by the State of Illinois plan.